Skip to main content

 Q: Will automated speed enforcement target over-policed communities?

-A: No. The locations of the fixed speed units will be selected based on data from the Vision Zero Action Plan.
-This data shows the areas across Albuquerque which have the highest numbers of traffic fatalities and injuries in conjunction with the areas with the highest prevalence of speeders.
+A: No. The locations of the fixed speed units are selected based on a data-driven approach, including the Vision Zero High Fatal and Injury Network (HFIN), Vulnerable Community Index, and speeding and crash data.
+This data shows the areas across Albuquerque that have the highest numbers of traffic fatalities and injuries in conjunction with the areas with the highest prevalence of speeders.

-Because the radar technology is triggered by speed, the automated speed enforcement units will be an unbiased approach to responding to speeding.
+Because the radar technology is triggered by speed, the automated speed enforcement units provide an unbiased approach to responding to speeding.

 Q: Do the cameras take a picture of every vehicle that drives by?